-The town’s rich gold veins galvanised 30,000 miners, investors and entrepreneurs to flock to Charters Towers in the years 1871 to 1917 and unearth a whopping two hundred tons of gold.
+The town’s rich gold veins galvanised 30,000 miners, investors and entrepreneurs to flock here in the years 1871 to 1917 and unearth a whopping two hundred tons of gold.
 The boom town went on to dub itself ‘The World’ with good reason.

 Word is that Charters Towers did not run out of gold; the war and a downward turn in gold prices spelled the end.
-Today, Citigold is investing heavily, firm in the belief that there’s still a lot of gold to be recovered, so they’ve invested heavily.
+Today, Citigold is investing heavily, firm in the belief that there’s still much gold to be recovered.

 There is a story of course as to why we’ve parked ourselves at Charters Towers for a few days; we are attempting to connect with family history.

 My husband’s father Harry, was born here in 1926.
 His father Fred, who originally hailed from Ravenswood Junction, owned the Enterprise Hotel and had licences for other hotels.

 The youngest of 7 children, Harry was dealt a triple blow when aged 2, his father died; aged 3, his mother died and aged 5, his eldest sibling died.
-He was brought up by his sisters who later married, left Charters Towers and sold the hotel in 1938.
+He was brought up by his sisters who later married, left Charters Towers and sold the family hotel in 1938.

 The Enterprise Hotel is still going strong.
 It never met the fate of many hotels in this boom and bust town by being demolished to make way for another structure.
 However, it looks vastly different from its heydays.
 In 1971 a fierce storm damaged the top storey and in 1976, a fire destroyed the top storey.
 We enjoyed a few drinks here, raising our glasses to Fred and his wife Jane Elizabeth, both of whom departed this world for the next far too early.